 Almond milk may contain only 1 gram of protein per serving, but it more than makes up by being packed with B vitamins such as iron and riboflavin; which considered the building blocks both for muscle growth and healing.

-A standard serving of almond milk, serves 4% of your recommended daily intake of iron, which helps maintain oxygen absorption.
+A standard serving of almond milk, serves 4% of your recommended daily iron intake, which helps maintain oxygen absorption.
 And an optimum dose of riboflavin is useful in the prevention of migraine headaches.

 6. It is high in vitamin D

 There are very few good sources of vitamin D in the human diet.
 You might not be able to soak enough of the vitamin from the sun, so the best way to combat vitamin D deficiency is to enrich your diet with certain foods full of it.
-This especially holds true of all the milk products.
+This especially holds for all milk products.

 Just like regular milk, almond milk is often fortified with vitamin D. For example, one cup may contain as much as 101 IU of vitamin D, which is almost 25% of the RDI.
 One cup of vitamin-enriched cow’s milk contains similar amounts.